RT-LOC/docs/docs/hardware/hw_interface_ble.md

 We need to distinguish the so called GAP (generic access profile) role.
 There are 2 roles: central and peripheral.
 A Peripheral can advertise to let others know it's there.
 It can however not establish a connection.
 This is always done by a Central, which can send connection requests.
 You can see the Central as the master and the Peripheral as the slave.

 In our system, the tag serves as peripheral and the phone/tablet with the app as central.
-So in the app you can see all tags that are advertising in the neighbourhood, and make connections with them.
+So in the app you can see all tags that are advertising in the neighborhood, and make connections with them.
 After making a connection, data can be exchanged.

 ### GATT
 The GATT Profile is defined as follows: